Émile Zola: Dreyfus affair

 Zola was brought to trial for criminal libel on 7 February 1898, and was convicted on 23 February and removed from the Legion of Honour.
 The first judgment was overturned in April on a technicality, but a new suit was pressed against Zola, which opened on 18 July.
 At his lawyer's advice, Zola fled to England rather than wait for the end of the trial (at which he was again convicted).
 Without even having had the time to pack a few clothes, he arrived at Victoria Station on 19 July, the start of a brief and unhappy residence in the UK.
+Zola wrote a book about his exile in England: Pages d'exil (Notes from Exile).

 Zola visited historic locations including a Church of England service at Westminster Abbey.
 After initially staying at the Grosvenor Hotel, Victoria, Zola went to the Oatlands Park Hotel in Weybridge and shortly afterwards rented a house locally called Penn where he was joined by his family for the summer.
 At the end of August, they moved to another house in Addlestone called Summerfield.
 In early October the family moved to London and then his wife and children went back to France so the children could resume their schooling.
 Thereafter Zola lived alone in the Queen's Hotel, Norwood.
 He stayed in Upper Norwood from October 1898 to June 1899.

 In France, the furious divisions over the Dreyfus affair continued.
 The fact of Major Henry's forgery was discovered and admitted to in August 1898, and the Government referred Dreyfus's original court-martial to the Supreme Court for review the following month, over the objections of the General Staff.
 Eight months later, on 3 June 1899, the Supreme Court annulled the original verdict and ordered a new military court-martial.
 The same month Zola returned from his exile in England.
 Still the anti-Dreyfusards would not give up, and on 9 September 1899 Dreyfus was again convicted.

 Dreyfus applied for a retrial, but the government countered by offering Dreyfus a pardon (rather than exoneration), which would allow him to go free, provided that he admit to being guilty.
 Although he was clearly not guilty, he chose to accept the pardon.
 Later the same month, despite Zola's condemnation, an amnesty bill was passed, covering "all criminal acts or misdemeanours related to the Dreyfus affair or that have been included in a prosecution for one of these acts", indemnifying Zola and Picquart, but also all those who had concocted evidence against Dreyfus.
 Dreyfus was finally completely exonerated by the Supreme Court in 1906.